Rasel120/How-to-use-github-or-git-bsah/README.md

 git log- Comment see

+git status- The git status command displays the state of the working directory and the staging area

+git --version- For check gitbash current version

 git help- Its given all help command

-git --version- For check gitbash current version
 ```